philomathanuj/Spring101-SampleApp-BookStoreManager/README.md

 # bookstoremanager
 Description:
-Design and develop an application to maintain information for a book store.
+An application to maintain information for a book store.
 The application will be used by the store manager.
 The details of books and sales are maintained in the application database.
 The user can record the sale of a book, and view bestsellers in the store.
 The home page contains the following links:
 - Record a Sale
 - View Best Sellers